-It is widely believed that the Japanese first invented the Akomeogi, the Japanese folding fan around the 6h-century CE, and it was brought to China around the 7th or 8th-century CE.
-During the Heian period in Japan, the folding fans were commonly held by nobility and aristocrats as a part of their formal attire.
+It is widely believed that the Japanese first invented the Akomeogi, the Japanese folding fan around the 6th century CE, and it was brought to China around the 7th or 8th century CE.
+During the Heian period in Japan, folding fans were commonly held by nobility and aristocrats as a part of their formal attire.

 They were made by tying thin streaks of Japanese cypress (hinoki) together with a flexible thread.
 The number of wooden strips featured in the folding fan will differ according to the owner’s current rank.

-The Japanese folding fans are still used today by Shinto priests and within the Japanese court, including by the Japanese Emperor and Empress during special occasions like wedding and coronation.
+The Japanese folding fans are still used today by Shinto priests and within the Japanese court, including by the Japanese Emperor and Empress during special occasions like weddings and coronations.

 In China, the folding fan became really popular during the times of the Ming Dynasty (1368-1644 CE), so it’s actually pretty recent.
 Back then, the city of Hangzhou was the center of folding fan manufacturing.

 Today, folding fans are made in Rongchang of Chongqing municipality, but the history of Rongchang folding fans can be traced back to the Song Dynasty.
 Rongchang became one of the biggest folding fan producers in China during the reign of Ming Emperor Yongle (1402-1424), with over 10,000 folding fans being delivered from Rongchang to the imperial court every single year.